 - Stevie Richards wanted to enforce this and other forms of censorship during his "Right To Censor" run and succeed when he recruited former porn star Val Venis and former pimp The Godfather, who starting going by "The Good Father".
 Ivory had already talked in such a manner before and after Right To Censor though, while Venis and Godfather quickly reverted to their former ways after it was done.

-- At the Chikara event From Zero to Hero (& Castagnoli), Delirious ended his and Hallowicked's promo by referencing Booker T's infamous botched promo from WCW Spring Stampede 97 by saying, "Chris Hero, Claudio Castagnoli, we coming for you, n-word!".
+- At the Chikara event From Zero to Hero (& Castagnoli), November 12, 2006, Delirious ended Incoherence (himself and Hallowicked)'s promo by parodying Booker T's infamous botched promo from WCW Spring Stampede 97, saying, "Chris Hero, Claudio Castagnoli, we coming for you, n-word!".
+That is, Delirious actually said "n-word," not the actual word Booker T had mistakenly said nine years earlier.

-- Mary Elizabeth Monroe was very reluctant to use any words considered swears and would never initiate them in conversation, in an effort to maintain a "rated G" image.
+- Mary Elizabeth Monroe (Ring of Honor's Kelly Klein) was very reluctant to use any words considered swears and would never initiate them in conversation, in an effort to maintain a "rated G" image.

 - The Peacock Party Boy Dalton Castle swears with long outdated swears like "deuce" and "dickens".

-- A trait displayed by those who joined Drew Gulak's Campaign For A Better Combat Zone Wrestling, including Kimber Lee, who around the same time was dropping cluster f bombs in WSU(It Makes Sense in Context, sort of).
+- A trait displayed by those who joined Drew Gulak's Campaign For A Better Combat Zone, including Kimber Lee, who around the same time was dropping cluster f bombs in WSU(It Makes Sense in Context, sort of).

 - Tim Hawkins' routine on "Christian Cuss Words" combines a crowd-sourced list of family-friendly swears with a bit of Motor Mouth for extra chuckles.